 I wish the think tanks with their classical liberal positions would reply and respond to my views as to the benefits to them of such classical liberal vs anarchocapitalist debates.
 Are they too scared?
 They have the talent, the scholars, the finance … Perhaps they don’t have the guts.

-Neither Ron Paul nor The Daily Reckoning Australia identify as anarchocapitalists, so the suggested gutlessness runs even deeper.
-But that’s not my opinion or thought; I’ll leave the speculating to others and continue assuming that those I criticise do have all their faculties in order.
+Neither Ron Paul nor Daily Reckoning Australia identify as anarchocapitalists, so the suggested gutlessness runs even deeper.
+But that’s not my opinion; I’ll leave the speculating to others.

 Lastly, to add one more proof of the radicalism of The Daily Reckoning Australia, this month Kris Sayce praised Albert Jay Nock’s Our Enemy, The State!

 - Government Schools Teach Fascism Perfectly

 - Deport Government to Solve Immigration Problem

 - Self-Defeating Campaigning